sbking/meteor-jeet/README.md

 Jeet Grid System
 ================

-This is a simple package for the excellent [Jeet Grid System](http://jeet.gs/) by MojoTech.
+This is a simple Meteor smart package for the excellent [Jeet Grid System](http://jeet.gs/) by MojoTech.
 It may be used with either Stylus or SCSS.

 Stylus Usage
 ------------